 Religions: Christian - 31.6% (Protestant, Roman Catholic), Buddhist - 24.2%, other or unknown - 0.9%, none - 43.3%

 South Korea was a poor nation in 1953, but transformed into one of the world's largest economies through rapid industrialization.
 Today, South Korea has a highly educated workforce.
 Despite the recent success (especially economic success) of South Korea, the issue of North Korea cannot be ignored.
 Any conflict with North Korea would immediately affect millions.
-If North Korea were to collapse (which seems not unlikely) it would be a massive challenge for South Korea to provide humanitarian aid.

 There is complete religious freedom in South Korea.
 Although the growth of the Korean Church has stagnated as of late, Christians still make up a significant portion of South Korea's population.
 South Korea is also home to a sizable Buddhist population, while others adhere to Confucianism or other religions.

 1) South Korean Population

 Number of South Koreans:

 - In Canada: 146,545

 Primary Areas of Settlement in the GTA (Social Atlas): Vaughan, Richmond Hill, Markham, Mississauga, City of Toronto (North York & Etobicoke-Lakeshore)